 When it comes to finding makeup that matches your skin, it may come as a surprise that your skin tone isn’t all that matters.
-Yes, it’s important, but your undertone (the colors that come through your skin and affect its overall hue) play a part in which products will work with your coloring too.
-Here’s how to assess your undertone:
+Yes, it’s important, but your undertone (the color that comes through your skin and affects its overall hue) plays a part in which products will work with your coloring, too.
+Here’s how to determine your undertone.

 1. Look at the inside of your arm.
 All this tried-and-true method requires is flipping your wrist and taking a look at your veins.
 If they appear blue or purple, you’re cool-toned, while green veins indicate warm-toned skin.
 If you’re not sure, you very well might be neutral.

 2. Hold a piece of white paper to your face.
-Placing something stark white, like a piece of paper next to your face can help reveal your undertone.
+Placing something stark white, like a piece of paper, next to your face can help reveal your undertone.
 The white should create a cast of color on your skin.
-If your face suddenly appears pink or blue, it’s a sign you’re cool—and if you look yellow, you’re warm.
+If your face suddenly appears pink or blue, it’s a sign you’re cool.
+If you look yellow, you’re warm.
 If your skin seems gray, you’re neutral.

 3. Consider what color of jewelry looks best on you.
-Do you steer towards gold or silver jewelry?
-Almost everyone has one metal they’re more inclined towards!
+Do you steer toward gold or silver jewelry?
+Almost everyone has one metal they’re more inclined toward!
 If gold complements your skin tone the best, you’re warm, while looking good in silver indicates cool undertones.
 If you’re an equal fan of both, you may have a neutral undertone.

 Now, you’re ready to find a foundation that matches your skin tone and undertone.
 How easy of an experience that is depends on the products you’re picking from.
-The L’Oréal Paris True Match™ Super Blendable Makeup keeps things simple because it’s available in a wide range of shades (33 to be exact) in all three undertones—a.k.a. there’s a color match for just about everyone.
+The L’Oréal Paris True Match™ Super-Blendable Makeup keeps things simple because it’s available in a wide range of shades (45 to be exact) in all three undertones—aka there’s a color match for just about everyone.

 Despite what you may have heard, your concealer should be as close of a match to your skin as possible—not slightly lighter or darker.
 To make things easier, stick with a concealer from the same line as your foundation.
-The L’Oréal Paris True Match™ Super Blendable Multi-Use Concealer is offered in a range of 14 shades that covers all skin tones and undertones.
+The L’Oréal Paris True Match™ Super-Blendable Multi-Use Concealer is offered in a range of 10 shades that covers all skin tones and undertones.

 Don’t want to struggle to find another product that matches your skin tone?
 You don’t have to!
 Instead of searching for a powder that coordinates with the color of your foundation and concealer, you can use a translucent powder, like the L’Oréal Paris Infallible Pro Sweep & Lock Loose Setting Face Powder.
 The invisible powder can be used to set makeup of any shade!

 Your face may look a little flat if you don’t add a touch of color to your cheeks and lips.
 But what will work for your skin tone?
-While your blush and lip color don’t need to exactly match your skin tone, they do need to complement one another.
+While your blush and lip color don’t need to match your skin tone exactly, they do need to complement one another.

 For your pout, pick a shade that’s universal.
 While most lipsticks won’t suit everyone, there are some shades that can, especially mid-toned neutrals.
 The L’Oréal Paris Pro Matte Les Chocolats Scented Liquid Lipstick in Box O Chocolate fits the bill.

 Realizing that taking your skin tone into consideration is key to looking good?
 Finally!
-And it isn’t only true of makeup.
+And it isn’t only true when it comes to makeup.
 You’ll also want to choose a hair color that suits your skin tone.
 For help, head on over to our article, How to Find the Best Hair Color for Your Skin Tone.